Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_quiz.md

 - I perhaps noticed this once or twice
 - Never had this feeling

-Have you learnt about packaging code before?

-- Yes
+Which packaging technologies or tools have you used before?

-- No
+- Wordcloud question
-- Just heard or read about it and know that such a thing exists

 ## Discussion on results of survey